Vinnih-1/osu-kotlin-sdk/README.md

 A Kotlin wrapper for the osu! v2 API designed to simplify integration with the official osu!
 API endpoints.

+This project needs to be used with Kotlin Coroutines, you can see more informations [here](https://github.com/Kotlin/kotlinx.coroutines).

 ---

 - [Installation](https://github.com/Vinnih-1/osu-kotlin-sdk/tree/develop#-installation)